truepilluk/kata-tennis-server/README.md

 If you complete the above features with time to spare, some additional features you may wish to have a go at implementing might be:

 - Validating request bodies
-- Counting the number of completed rallies in a game
+- Counting the number of points played in a game
 - Persistent data storage
 - Scoring across games & sets